KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/my_journey_spiritual_science.md

 # My Journey & the Spiritual Science of the Self

+This book did not begin as a project.
-It started with a question.
-Not asked out loud—but felt, pressed into my chest like a hand:
+It began as a question that pressed into my chest like a quiet ache:

 Who am I, really, when all the noise falls away?

+My life after the near-death experience became the first attempt to answer that question.
-After my near-death experience, I cut alcohol and partying out of my life.
+I cut alcohol and partying out of my life.
 No more clubs, no more blackouts.
 Instead, I buried myself in my Applied Cognitive and Computer Science studies, learned to code, read whatever I could—and numbed the rest with video games and weed from a vape pen that felt “healthier” than smoking.
 I was grateful to still be alive and determined not to lose control again, but I had no idea yet what I truly wanted.
 Underneath it all, I was afraid of waking up one day in a job I dreaded.

 That question led me down many paths—science, design, health, altered states, scriptures.
 I moved between disciplines like rivers between valleys, chasing something I couldn’t yet name.
 For years, I treated information as both compass and anesthetic—podcasts, books, lectures, biohacks—convinced that if I just learned enough, the fog of “what now?” would finally lift.